Hell in a Cell (2020): Background

-The event was held at the Amway Center in Orlando, Florida.
+The 12th annual Hell in a Cell event was reportedly planned to be held at the State Farm Arena in Atlanta, Georgia, but due to the COVID-19 pandemic, it was produced by way of a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at the Amway Center in Orlando, Florida.

 Hell in a Cell was an annual professional wrestling event produced by WWE since 2009, generally held in October.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.
-Announced on September 1, 2020, the 2020 event was the 12th Hell in a Cell and featured wrestlers from the Raw and SmackDown brand divisions.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Announced on September 1, 2020, the 12th Hell in a Cell event featured wrestlers from the Raw and SmackDown brand divisions.

 Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
-Initially, Raw and SmackDown's television shows and PPVs were done at the WWE Performance Center in Orlando, Florida.
+Initially, Raw and SmackDown's shows were done at the WWE Performance Center in Orlando, Florida.
 A limited number of Performance Center trainees and friends and family members of the wrestlers were later utilized to serve as the live audience.
-In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome.
+In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at Orlando's Amway Center.
 The select live audience was no longer utilized as the bubble allowed fans to attend the events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
 Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances, and arena audio was mixed with that of the chants from the virtual fans.

 According to WrestleVotes, the 2020 Hell in a Cell event was planned to be held at the State Farm Arena in Atlanta, Georgia on October 18.
 Following its move to the ThunderDome due to the pandemic, the date was rescheduled to November 1, but on September 11, the date was moved up to October 25.
 This date change was reportedly done as WWE's initial residency contract with the Amway Center expired on October 31.
+This was subsequently the second Hell in a Cell event held in the U.S. state of Florida, after the 2013 event in Miami.
 The event's date change was made before WWE extended their residency contract to November 24.